Insane1301/100-Days-Of-Machine-Learning/README.md

 - Confusion Matrix
 - Cross Validation

-### ⚙️ Advanced Concepts
+### ⚙️ Advanced Topics
 - Feature Engineering
-- Pipeline Creation
+- Pipelines
 - Hyperparameter Tuning

-### And All Other Topics Related To Machine Learning
+### And All Other Related Topics
 ---

 ## 🛠️ Tech Stack

-- Python 🐍
+- Python
 - NumPy
 - Pandas
 - Matplotlib / Seaborn
 - Scikit-learn
 - Jupyter Notebook
+- Plotly

 ---

-## 📌 Key Learnings
+## 📌 Why I’m Posting This

+I’m sharing this repository as a **complete archive of my Machine Learning journey** —
-- Built a solid understanding of ML fundamentals
+to reflect my consistency, hands-on practice, and understanding of core ML concepts.
-- Improved problem-solving and analytical thinking
-- Learned how to work with real-world datasets
-- Gained experience in model building and evaluation
-- Developed consistency and discipline in learning

 ---

+## 🚀 What’s Next

+Having completed Machine Learning, I’m now moving forward to:

+- Deep Learning (ANN, CNN, RNN, LSTM)
+- NLP & Advanced AI Concepts
+- Real-world Projects & Deployment

+---

 ## ⭐ Acknowledgment

-A big thanks to **CampusX** for providing such a structured and practical Machine Learning roadmap.
+Thanks to **CampusX** for providing a structured and practical approach to learning Machine Learning.

 ---
-## 🚀 Future Work (Deep Learning)

-I plan to extend this journey by diving into **Deep Learning** and advanced AI concepts:

-- 🔹 Artificial Neural Networks (ANN)
-- 🔹 Convolutional Neural Networks (CNN)
-- 🔹 Recurrent Neural Networks (RNN) & LSTM
-- 🔹 Natural Language Processing (NLP)
-- 🔹 Transfer Learning
-- 🔹 Model Deployment (Flask / Streamlit)

-📌 A separate repository / section will be created for the **Deep Learning Journey**.

----

 ## 📢 Final Note

-This repository represents consistency, growth, and dedication over 100 days.
-Feel free to explore, learn, and contribute!
+This repository marks the completion of my ML foundation.
+Next step: **Deep Learning 🚀**

 ---

-### Thank You
+⭐ *Feel free to explore the code and give a star if you find it useful!*